 There is no better way to get a sense of Hampton’s personality than by checking out The Murder of Fred Hampton.
 The filmmakers behind the 1971 documentary set out to profile a rising political star, and they captured footage of Hampton’s speeches and conversations from before his death.

 William O’Neal (Lakeith Stanfield), the FBI informant who provided the information used to organize Fred Hampton’s killing, kept an extremely low profile both before and after Hampton’s death, but his character in the film is consistent with the known facts.
 Stanfield spoke with Slate’s Allegra Frank about preparing for the role with so little primary source material to draw from.
 O’Neal gave only one interview about his time with the Panthers, to PBS for the second season of Eyes on the Prize, a documentary series about the civil rights movement.
-The series only used short clips from O’Neal’s interview, but the University of Washington has a transcript of the full conversation, and Judas and the Black Messiah incorporates unused footage from the interview to give a fuller picture of O’Neal.
+The series only used short clips from O’Neal’s interview, but Washington University in St. Louis has a transcript of the full conversation, and Judas and the Black Messiah incorporates unused footage from the interview to give a fuller picture of O’Neal.*